pvb1304/pvb1304.github.io/_pages/about.md

 {% assign url_hindex = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio_hindex.json" %}

 <span class='anchor' id='about-me'></span>
 I am currently serving as a Guest Faculty in the Department of Computer Science and Engineering at the Indian Institute of Information Technology Bhagalpur.
 I am a doctoral researcher at IIT Jodhpur, enrolled in the M.Tech. - Ph.D. dual degree program in Data and Computational Sciences, co-advised by Dr. Gaurav Bhatnagar and Dr. Chiranjoy Chattopadhyay, with my thesis submitted in January 2026.
 Previously, I earned my bachelor’s degree in Computer Engineering from IIITDM Kancheepuram in 2018.
-My research interests lie in Multimedia Security, Multimedia Forensics, and AI Security, with an emphasis on digital rights management and intellectual property protection for digital media and associated AI models.
+My research interests lie in multimedia security, multimedia forensics, and AI security, with an emphasis on safeguarding digital assets spanning media and associated AI models.

 Research Interests:
 - Multimedia Security